CodeIntelligenceTesting/libpng/scripts/cmake/README.md

-CMake Files, Lists and Scripts for the PNG Reference Library
+CMake Files, Lists and Scripts for the CI Reference Library
 ============================================================

 Copyright Notice